ARTICLE I. CORPORATION

 E. In the event that a Trustee or officer does not comply with the procedures set forth in this Article, the Transaction shall be voidable at the sole discretion of the University even if the Trustee or officer did not have actual knowledge of the Conflict of Interest at the time the transaction was being considered and approved.

-F. Each Trustee and each officer shall complete and submit to the President a conflict of interest disclosure questionnaire, in a form approved by the Audit Committee, upon assuming his or her position and thereafter at least annually and whenever requested by the Chair of the Board or the President.
+F. Each Trustee and each officer shall complete and submit to the President a conflict of interest disclosure questionnaire, in a form approved by the Committee on Audit and Compliance, upon assuming his or her position and thereafter at least annually and whenever requested by the Chair of the Board or the President.
 The President shall retain a record of all conflict of interest disclosure questionnaires submitted.
 Such questionnaires shall be retained for seven years after receipt of the questionnaire, or four years after the Trustee or officer completes his service to the University, whichever is longer.
-The Audit Committee shall be responsible for overseeing these procedures, and the Audit Committee and the Chair of the Board shall have reasonable access to all questionnaires and other disclosures being retained by the President.
+The Committee on Audit and Compliance shall be responsible for overseeing these procedures, and the Committee on Audit and Compliance and the Chair of the Board shall have reasonable access to all questionnaires and other disclosures being retained by the President.

 G. The duty to disclose Conflicts of Interest as provided in this Article of these Bylaws shall be a continuing duty, and each Trustee or officer shall disclose any Conflict of Interest involving him or her as soon as possible after he or she learns of it in any context whether or not described in this Article.
 Without limiting the preceding sentence, (a) a Trustee or officer shall be obligated to disclose a Conflict of Interest with respect to a Transaction even if the Conflict of Interest did not exist when the Transaction was originally approved on behalf of the University and (b) a Trustee or officer shall promptly advise the President in writing of any changes to the information provided in his or her last completed conflict of interest disclosure questionnaire by submitting a new questionnaire containing the new or additional information.